A Travel Price Comparison for Hawaii Kauai vs. Hilo for Resorts, Beaches, Hiking, and Couples

 It's hard to know how much time to spend in Hilo.
 Many travelers plan to spend time hiking while in the area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.

-Visitors enjoy the scuba diving and snorkeling and shopping when visiting the scenic destination of Kauai.
+Visitors enjoy the scuba diving and snorkeling and shopping when visiting the dramatic destination of Kauai.
 This island offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 Hilo is a fun place to experience.
 In Hilo, many people enjoy the food and museums that this destination offers.
 Lots of people come for the hiking.
 Hiking can easily take up a good amount of your time here, too.
 This would be the perfect place to spend five days, as it has just the right amount of activities.